Ed Rendell: 2006 reelection campaign

-Second term
+Second term (2007–2011)

 Rendell was sworn into his second term as governor of Pennsylvania on January 16, 2007.
 In 2007, as a residual effect of the potent political power the pay raise issue had in central and western Pennsylvania, Rendell stepped up criticism of the Pennsylvania Higher Education Assistance Agency (PHEAA) and its executive salaries and expenses, following published newspaper reports, in an effort to leverage PHEAA's profits from federal student loan revenues to help finance the Commonwealth's need-based state grant program for undergraduate post-secondary education (both for grants and for the administration of the program).
 PHEAA, however, was not directly under the control of the governor.
 The agency was created as an independent state agency in the 1960s by the Pennsylvania General Assembly to provide state funded scholarships.
 It eventually took on student loan servicing arrangements which generated non-public revenues which then were used, in part, to dramatically increase executive salaries.
 The PHEAA board is composed primarily of members of the Pennsylvania House of Representatives and Senate.